echoqshen/UFOs/README.md

 Drawback: The filter can only look at one id at a time.
 For example, people can't select 2 states at the same time.

 My recommendations:
-- 1. a drop-down menu where you can select multiple criteria would improve the situation.
+- A drop-down menu where you can select multiple criteria would improve the situation.
-- 2. We can also improve the user experenice by including the ability to sort the table by more recent or least recent.
+- We can also improve the user experenice by including the ability to sort the table by more recent or least recent.